fnproject/tutorials/grafana/README.md

 >fn deploy --local --app myapp
 >```

-You can invoke this function repeatedly using a simple script 'run.bash' file included in this `myfunc` folder.
+We have provided a simple script file 'run.bash' in the folder `<checked-out-dir>/tutorials/grafana/myfunc`.
+This script invokes our function 100 times.

 >![user input](../images/userinput.png)
 >```shell